nitinronge91/Fleet-Wide-Breach-Master-Key-Attack-on-Electric-Vehicle-Ecosystem/README.md

 </div>

-As there is no security access implemented in system specific session, we were able to start key pairing routine and for key pairing there is no freshness counter or rolling code implemented so, captured pairing signal is valid for any time duration. whenever we replay the captured signal, the key fob gets paired with vehicle.
+As there is no security access implemented in system specific UDS session, we were able to start key pairing routine and for key pairing there is no freshness counter or rolling code implemented so, captured pairing signal is valid for any time duration. whenever we replay the captured signal, the key fob gets paired with vehicle.
 The authentication algorithm  for LF-RF communication between key fob and Body control module ECU is weak.
 So, after replaying pairing signal from HackRF device key fob is paired with Body control module ECU.

 # Pairing Attacker key fob with multiple ECU/Vehicle
 After pairing key fob with captured key pairing signal with single ECU.
 We took Body control module ECU from other two different vehicle models of same OEM and performed the same procedure of unpairing the paired key fob and pairing the same key fob by replaying captured key pairing signal with the help of HackRF device.